syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Merge-Documents.md

 document2.Close(True)

 {% endhighlight %}
+{% endtabs %}

 ## Merging pages of different Documents

 Another way of merging is to import all the pages from one document to another using ImportPageRange method.
 The following code example illustrates this.

+{% tabs %}

-{% highlight c# %}
+{% highlight C# %}

 //Loads documents.